atefhares/rs-t-code/README.md

 ## Future work
 1. enable IAP protection for nginx access (if required).
 2. make the gke cluster private and deploy a minimal bastion vm that allows only ssh-tunneling to be used for connections to the cluster.
+3. enable HTTPS for the nginx endpoint.
+4. apply PSPs to add more protection to the gke cluster.